-Peyton graduated from Harvard with an A.B. in The History of Art and Architecture, a citation [minor] in Spanish, and a curriculum that included several advanced graduate courses.
-While at Harvard, she began volunteering at the MLK Jr. Elementary School in Cambridge, which ignited her long career of tutoring, teaching, and mentorship.
-Her academic acumen includes teaching young children to read, guiding advanced students through college essays, and preparing students for the Johns Hopkins Summer Program for the Gifted and Talented.
+Peyton graduated from Harvard with an A.B. in The History of Art and Architecture, a citation in Spanish, and a love of teaching.
+While at Harvard, she began volunteering at the MLK Jr. elementary school in Cambridge, which ignited her long career of tutoring and mentorship.
+Her academic acumen spans from teaching young children to read to guiding advanced students through college essays preparing students for the Johns Hopkins summer program for the gifted and talented.
 She has taught English to Spanish speakers while living abroad in Santiago, Chile, been flown to Italy to tutor writing and math, and guided countless students through test prep to Ivy league admissions.

 Tyler is a passionate and experienced science educator who holds a Bachelor’s in Chemistry & Biochemistry from Miami University, a Master’s in Mind, Brain and Education from the Harvard Graduate School of Education (M.Ed), and a dual Master’s degree in Social Policy (M.B.A) and Conflict Resolution (M.A) from the Heller School of Social Policy at Brandeis University.
 Tyler began his career in Teach for America, which sent him to Bridgeport to teach 7th & 8th Grade Science, where he led hundreds of students towards significant gains.
 He was later invited to serve as a visiting professor at the Universidad San Francisco de Quito, teaching “Educational Neuroscience for Classroom Teachers.”
 Over the last decade, has served as the Director of School Operations at Achievement First’s Aspire Elementary in Brooklyn and as Managing Director of Programs at Teach for America-Connecticut.
 Tyler is a master at leveraging students’ strengths to help them grasp difficult concepts; his favorite thing is seeing his students thrive.